Best Of19 min read

 • Free nonprofit plan is genuinely useful, not just technically free

-• Visual and satisfying to use day-to-day
+• Satisfying to use day-to-day

 Cons:

-• Not great for complex, multi-phase projects
+• Not ideal for complex, multi-phase projects

 • No native Gantt view (you'll need a Power-Up)